mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does a charge pump boost voltage?
 - Draw a circuit for a charge pump.
 - What are they used for?
-- Charge pump efficiency anaylsis.
+- Charge pump efficiency analysis.
 - How do you spec a capacitor for a charge pump.

 ## Batteries
 - What are some common battery chemistries?
-Which are rechargable and which are single use?
+Which are rechargeable and which are single use?
 How do you determine which to use?
 - How do you characterize a battery?
 - What are some desirable characteristics in a battery?
 - When buying a battery, what specs do you look out for?